 - a need for frequent changes in glasses prescriptions

 Over time, cataracts can lead to vision loss.

-A person with AS should let their doctor know about any vision changes, which may result from cataracts.
+A person with AS needs to let their doctor know about any vision changes, which may result from cataracts.

-An optometrist or ophthalmologist can diagnose the issue, provide treatment, and recommend management techniques.
+An eye doctor, such as an optometrist or ophthalmologist, can diagnose the issue, provide treatment, and recommend management techniques.
 The plan may involve:

 - new glasses or contacts

 - small changes at home, such as having brighter lights or using magnifying devices when reading or working